 Sites that link to sites that link to your site are tier 2 links.

-Creating a link wheel means generating many sites that link to each other.
-This increases the backlinks for each.
-This is usually easy for Google to detect and penalize.
+Creating a link wheel means generating many sites that link to each other to increase the backlinks for each.
+This is a black hat tactic and easy for Google to detect and penalize.

 Comments that left at the bottom of blog pages are blog comments.
-Many sites use them to increase social interactions on a site and build a community.
+Many sites use them to increase social interactions on a website and build a community.